 APA Hazards Planning Center Manager Shannon Burke observed that the survey was extremely useful in helping to assess the familiarity of planners with drought and drought-related impacts.
 “The survey found that planners need guidance to identify mitigation options, their associated costs and benefits and actionable methods for integrating drought risk into their planning efforts Shannon Burke.
 Planners are also interested in information about how to use monitoring and prediction data to address potential future drought conditions.”

-The survey report summarizing these findings is now complete and can be found here.
+The survey report summarizing these findings is now complete.

 Findings from the summit and the survey will play a significant role in the development of both a planner’s guidebook for drought mitigation, and a series of training and education sessions.
 The guidebook, a major forthcoming publication jointly developed by APA and NDMC, will provide planners with the tools they need to more deeply integrate drought mitigation and adaptation into their planning efforts and daily implementation work.
 Similarly, the training and educational events will engage planners in the practice of drought mitigation planning and will be a significant step in bridging both technical and capacity gaps for planners nationwide.

 This work will also feed into APA’s ongoing water and planning initiative and, in concert with other ongoing initiatives, will help to bolster links between planning practice, land use, and water resources management.

 APA and NDMC are grateful to the many attendees and the valuable input they provided at the summit.
 Visit the Drought Mitigation Planning in a Multi-Hazards Context page for more information, resources, and updates.

 Top image: Folsom Lake, California in November 2015 with record low water levels.
 Photo by Vince Mig, CC0 Public Domain.